WINTERANDREA/blockchain-developer-bootcamp-final-project/README.md

 ## Requirements
 ### PART 1 - Smart Contracts
 - Create NFT token - https://docs.openzeppelin.com/contracts/2.x/api/token/erc721
-- List the NFT in marketplace where users can participate to the auction
+- List the NFT in marketplace where users can participate to the auction | future
 - Allow users to trade the NFT
 - redeem nft as physical asset